 The life insurance industry has reduced its minimum guarantees over time, but products sold when interest rates were higher represent a continued drag on profits, the FSOC notes.

-The FSOC is made up 10 voting members and five nonvoting members and brings together the expertise of federal financial regulators from the heads of agencies such as the Securities and Exchange Commission (Mary Schapiro), the Federal Reserve Board (Ben Bernanke) the Federal Deposit Insurance Corp.
+The FSOC is made up 10 voting members and five nonvoting members and brings together the expertise of federal financial regulators from the head of agencies such as the Securities and Exchange Commission (Mary Schapiro), the Federal Reserve Board (Ben Bernanke) the Federal Deposit Insurance Corp.
 (Martin Gruenberg), the Commodity Futures Trading Commission (Gary Gensler) and state regulators (Missouri insurance commissioner John Huff), and an insurance expert appointed by the President (Roy Woodall).
 Only the voting members signed the annual report.

 Life insurers have exited selected markets due to the inability to meet the minimum guaranteed returns associated with the underlying products in this low rate environment.
 Of note, life insurers have increased their use of non-traditional investments, such as hedge funds and private equity, perhaps as a response to the low interest rates that currently prevail.